schnusch/bdinfo/README.md

   -h, --help                 display this help and exit -v, --version              output version information and exit
 ```
-Where `INPUT` is the directory which contains the `BDMV` directory.
+Where `INPUT` is the root directory of the Blu-ray or, if your distribution's libbluray supports it, a Blu-ray iso image.

 ## Known Issues